Empress Dowager Cixi: The Guangxu Emperor's accession

-The Guangxu Emperor technically gained the right to rule at the age of 16 in 1887 after Cixi issued an edict to arrange a ceremony to mark his accession.
-Because of her prestige and power, however, court officials voiced their opposition to the Guangxu Emperor's personal rule, citing the emperor's youth as the main reason.
-Prince Chun and Weng Tonghe, each with a different motive, requested that the Guangxu Emperor's accession be postponed until a later date.
-Cixi, with her reputed reluctance, accepted the "advice" and legitimised her continued rule through a new legal document that allowed her to "aid" the Guangxu Emperor in his rule indefinitely.
+Guangxu technically gained the right to rule at the age of 16 in 1887 after Cixi issued an edict to arrange a ceremony to mark his accession.
+Because of her prestige and power, however, court officials voiced their opposition to Guangxu's personal rule, citing the emperor's youth as the main reason.
+Prince Chun and Weng Tonghe, each with a different motive, requested that Guangxu's accession be postponed until a later date.
+Cixi, with her reputed reluctance, accepted the "advice" and legitimised her continued rule through a new legal document that allowed her to "aid" Guangxu in his rule indefinitely.

-The Guangxu Emperor slowly began to take on more responsibilities in spite of Cixi's prolonged regency.
+Guangxu slowly began to take on more responsibilities in spite of Cixi's prolonged regency.
 In 1886, he attended his first field plowing ceremony and began commenting on imperial state documents.
 By 1887, he began to rule under Cixi's supervision.

-The Guangxu Emperor married and took up the reins of power in 1889.
+Guangxu married and took up the reins of power in 1889.
 By that year, the emperor was already 18, older than the conventional marriage age for emperors.
 Prior to his wedding, a large fire engulfed the Gate of Supreme Harmony at the Forbidden City.
 This event followed a trend of recent natural disasters that were considered alarming by many observers.
 According to traditional Chinese political theory, such incidents were taken as a warning of the imminent loss of the "Mandate of Heaven" by current rulers.

-For his empress, Empress Dowager Cixi chose the Guangxu Emperor's cousin Jingfen, who would become Empress Longyu.
-Besides her close relation to the emperor himself, she was also Cixi's niece.
-Cixi in addition selected two concubines for the Guangxu Emperor who were sisters, Consorts Jin and Zhen.
-The Guangxu Emperor eventually would prefer to spend more time with Consort Zhen, neglecting his Empress, much to Cixi's dismay.
+For Guangxu's empress, Cixi chose her niece, and Guangxu's cousin, Jingfen.
+Cixi in addition selected two concubines for the emperor who were sisters, Consorts Jin and Zhen.
+Guangxu eventually would prefer to spend more time with Consort Zhen, neglecting his empress, much to Cixi's dismay.
 In 1894, Cixi degraded Consort Zhen, citing intervention in political affairs as the main reason.
 According to some reports, she even had her flogged.
 Consort Jin had also been implicated in Consort Zhen's reported influence peddling and also apparently suffered a similar punishment.
 A cousin of theirs, Zhirui, was banished from the capital to a military outpost.